Whether it’s Teacher Appreciation Week or you are going back to school, this school supplies cake will be welcomed by everyone.

-The inside of the cake is three storage containers in assorted sizes.
+The inside of the cake is three storage containers stacked on top of each other in assorted sizes.

 Note: If you are a teacher reading this post, please add any items you would love included in a classroom supplies cake in the comments below to give parents even more ideas.

 In case you’ve missed our previous posts, each day of the week gifts for our teachers spelled out the word TEACH.
 We used ‘teach’ for teacher appreciation gifts previously too.
 Here are our ideas for this year: